pauldruce/pauldruce.github.io/research/_posts/2021-06-28-spectral-estimators-paper.md

 ---
 layout: post
-title: My first paper - Making sense of pointless geometry.
+title: Making sense of pointless geometry - A guide for my first paper.
 author: Paul Druce
-summary: If you smash quantum uncertainty and geometry together you get pointless geometry.
-All familiarity is lost, and we are left out it in the wild, without any supplies.
-My first paper aimed to provide us with flint and steel, but maybe it's just a handful of berries.
-Either way, it's a mechanism to recover a notion of 'dimension' and 'volume'.
+summary: If you smash together quantum uncertainty and geometry you get an unusual subject.
+The notion of a point disappears, hence it could be called pointless geometry.
+All familiarity with ordinary geometry is lost, and we are left out it in the wild.
+My first paper aimed to provide us with some useful tools and concepts.
+I had hoped to provide the mathematical equivalent of flint and steel for the subject, but maybe it's just a handful of berries.
+Either way, it's a mechanism to recover a notion of 'dimension' and 'volume' for these pointless geometries.
 category: research
 tags: [post]
 published: false